phoenixframework/phoenix_site/posts/blog--upgrading-from-120-to-130.markdown

   * `MyApp.UserSocket` => `MyAppWeb.UserSocket`
   * etc

-7. Update all alias in `lib/app_name_web/router.ex` to include new `Web` namespace.
+7. Update all aliases in `lib/app_name_web/router.ex` to include new `Web` namespace.
 Most likely you can accomplish this by adding `Web` to the second argument of your scope blocks, for example:

   ```diff
   - defmodule MyApp.Router do